aleksati/dataset-sonification-with-web-audio/README.md

 5. Right-click on the "index.html" file in the root directory and select "open with Live Server".

 6. Open your chromium browser on localhost address `127.0.0.1/5500`.

+## p5 Documentation

+In-depth examples, full code documentation and tutorials are avaliable on the [p5 official website](https://p5js.org/).

 ## Organizers